-where $\otimes$ denotes the element-wise multiplication,the output of the fast DA network $d_4$, slow SSL network $s_4$ and the transformed feature ${d_4}^{\prime}$ all have the same dimension.
+where $\otimes$ denotes the element-wise multiplication,the output of the rapid DA network $d_4$, gradual SSL network $s_4$ and the transformed feature ${d_4}^{\prime}$ all have the same dimension.

-The final layer’s transformed feature ${d_4}^{\prime}$ which will be fed into a DA network's head to calculate the DA2 loss using MMD explained later in this section.
-The fast DA network, therefore, takes advantage of the slow SSL learner’s rich feature representations resulting in quick knowledge capture that can be used to reduce domain shift and improve generalisation leading to better identification of classes in the downstream classification task.
+The final layer’s transformed feature ${d_4}^{\prime}$ will be fed into the DA network's head to calculate the DA2 loss using MMD.
+The rapid DA network takes advantage of the gradual SSL learner’s generalised feature representations resulting in quick adaptation leading to reduced domain shift and improved generalization leading to better identification of classes in the downstream classification task.

 MMD defines the distance between the two distributions with their mean embeddings in the Reproducing Kernel Hilbert Space (RKHS).
 MMD is a two-sample kernel test to determine whether to accept or reject the null hypothesis $p = q$ \cite{gretton2012kernel}, where $p$ and $q$ are source and target domain probability distributions.
 In short, the MMD between the distributions of two datasets is equivalent to the distance between the sample means in a high-dimensional feature space and is computed by the following equation: